List of prime numbers

 This is a list of articles about prime numbers.
 A prime number (or prime) is a natural number greater than 1 that has no positive divisors other than 1 and itself.
 By Euclid's theorem, there are an infinite number of prime numbers.
 Subsets of the prime numbers may be generated with various formulas for primes.

-The first 1000 primes are listed below, followed by lists of notable types of prime numbers in alphabetical order, giving their respective first terms.
-1 is neither prime nor composite.
+The first 1,000 primes are listed below, followed by lists of notable types of prime numbers in alphabetical order, giving their respective first terms.
+The number 1 is neither prime nor composite.

-The first 1000 prime numbers
+The first 1,000 prime numbers

-The following table lists the first 1000 primes, with 20 columns of consecutive primes in each of the 50 rows.
+The following table lists the first 1,000 primes, with 20 columns of consecutive primes in each of the 50 rows.